 Traditional tooth replacement solutions like fixed bridges and dentures only replace those parts of missing teeth that are visible above the gum line.
-Dental implants are titanium posts that are inserted below the gums allowing our team to replace the lost root structure as well as providing natural feeling support for the replacement tooth or teeth.
-Dr. Paige Prather has completed advanced training the allows her to safely and successfully complete dental implant supported tooth replacement procedures all in the comfort of our Franklin, TN dental office.
-If you’re interested in finding out more about dental implant supported tooth replacement, read on or call our team to schedule a consultation today.
+What’s unique about dental implants is that they’re strategically inserted into the jawbone, replacing everything from the roots up to the chewing surface.
+You’ll be happy to know that Dr. Paige Prather has completed advanced to safely and successfully complete dental implant procedures all in the comfort of our dental office.
+If you’re interested in finding out more about dental implants in Franklin, continue reading or call our team to schedule a consultation today!

 When we determine dental implants are right for you, we can begin the surgical implant placement process.
 The procedure itself is relatively straightforward.
 We’ll need to place a small incision in the gum tissue where we’ll insert the dental implant post.
-As long as there is adequate jawbone density to support the implant, the implant will begin fusing with the bone and gum tissue mimicking natural root structure.
+As long as there is adequate jawbone density to support the implant, the implant will begin fusing with the bone and gum tissue mimicking the natural root structure.
 This process is known as osseointegration.
-If you do not have adequate bone density to support the implant, we may need to perform a bone graft prior to dental implant placement.
+If you do not have the adequate bone density to support the implant, we may need to perform a bone graft prior to dental implant placement.

-Following the placement of the dental implants, patients will need to wait three to six months for the osseointegration process to be completed prior to returning to our office where we’ll attach the dental restoration.
+Following the placement of the dental implants, patients will need to wait three to six months for the osseointegration process to be completed prior to returning to our dental office where we’ll attach the dental restoration.
 While this may seem like a huge time commitment, the results are much longer lasting than other dental restoration options.